TUDelft-books/CSBB-textbook/book/Quarter2/Week2_9.md

 You could pair up with another group to practice talks in front of them.
 Or find other people to practice in front of.

-# Discussion Questions
+## Discussion Questions

-How do you decide a project is done?
+- How do you decide a project is done?

-When completing a project, how do you prepare it to be background research for someone else?
+- When completing a project, how do you prepare it to be background research for someone else?

-What research ideas are you excited about?
+- What research ideas are you excited about?

-What happens when it all goes wrong?
+- What happens when it all goes wrong?

-# Weekly submitted Assignments
+## Weekly Submitted Assignments

-## Group
+### Group
 Peer review of another group's paper

-## Individual
+### Individual
 What would you tell your family or peers about this minor?
 How would you describe your experience in it?